The steps below guide you through the Portal for ArcGIS installation process.

 If you encounter an error during the installation

-If you encounter a failure during the installation, you can review the logs to help you troubleshoot.
+If you encounter a failure during the installation, you can review the logs to help you troubleshoot the problem.
 When doing this, first determine if you can access the ArcGIS Portal Directory.
 If you can, query the logs and review the messages.
 If not, review the log messages on disk.
 To access the logs on disk, browse to the logs directory and open the most recent log file (for example, C:\arcgisportal\logs\<machine name>\portal\portal-20150101.095803-8596-0.0.log).
 If necessary, you can share this information with Esri Support.

 If your portal machine has multiple NIC cards or DNS entries